ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 ```

 ### 4.5.
 CORS Configuration
 Spring's `CorsConfigurationSource` allows us to fine tune `CorsConfiguration` for as many path-matchers as we like.
-Let's parse our configuration properties to create such a CORS configuration source:
+Let's parse our properties to create such a CORS configuration source:
 ```java
 private CorsConfigurationSource corsConfigurationSource(SpringAddonsSecurityProperties addonsProperties) {
     final var source = new UrlBasedCorsConfigurationSource();